aurielfournier/CV/Auriel_Fournier_CV.md

 **As Mentor**

-**Undergraduate Mentor** Summer-Fall 2018
+**Undergraduate Mentor** Summer 2018-Present
-I am currently mentoring two undergraduates through independent research projects.
+Mentored two undergraduates through independent research projects.
 I was awarded competitive funding to cover their salaries and housing.
 Throughout the summer I taught them field, and quantitative skills.
-Throughout the Fall Semester I am mentoring them through their data analysis and first poster.
-In Spring 2019 they will begin writing their first papers under my direction.
+Throughout the following Fall Semester I mentored them through their data analysis and first poster presentations.
+They are now both working on peer reviewed papers.

 **As Teaching Assistant**